isomerpages/govtech-corp/media/technews/_posts/2024-02-13-post-Kick start your love story with these 7 digital services.md

 <p>For couples planning to take their commitment to the next level, the
 <a href="https://www.marriage.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">Our Marriage Journey</a>&nbsp;portal is a game-changer.
 The new Registry
-of Marriages (ROM) portal simplifies the process of filing for marriage online via SingPass, making the journey to your big day a little less fuss-free.</p>
+of Marriages (ROM) portal simplifies the process of filing for marriage online via Singpass, making the journey to your big day a little less fuss-free.</p>
 <p>On the portal, you can also get access to resources to help prepare for
 marriage.
 You can also verify marriage documents or plan your solemnisation.</p>
 <p>Additionally, Our Marriage Journey extends its services beyond just the